The BRASS framework: a prioritisation framework growth marketers

 Below is an example of the BRASS framework applied to a number of fictional growth ideas.

 For more advanced teams, it is also possible to weight certain parameters with a coefficient.
-For example, if you are low on time and resource, you may like to give a 2x important to Availability.
+For example, if you are low on time and resource, you may like to give a 2x importance to Availability.
 If your team is relatively mature and in search of ideas that can create a step-change to growth, you may wish to 2x the importance of Scalability.

 Resources